ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ### What to do

-1. Verify that the users in question are included in an information barrier policy.
-Use the
+Verify that the users in question are included in an information barrier policy.
+Use the **Get-InformationBarrierRecipientStatus** cmdlet with Identity parameters.

+Syntax: `Get-InformationBarrierRecipientStatus -Identity <value> -Identity2 <value>`

+You can use any value that uniquely identifies each user, such as name, alias, distinguished name, canonical domain name, email address, or GUID.

+Example: `Get-InformationBarrierRecipientStatus -Identity meganb -Identity2 alexw`

+In this example, we refer to two user accounts in Office 365: *meganb* for *Megan*, and *alexw* for *Alex*.

+(You can also use this cmdlet for a single user: `Get-InformationBarrierRecipientStatus -Identity <value>`) This cmdlet returns information about users, such as attribute values and any information barrier policies that are applied.

+- If you do not see any segments listed, then one or both users are not assigned to a segment.

+If users are not assigned to a segment

 ## Issue: People are unexpectedly blocked from communicating in Microsoft Teams